xenoscopic/xeno/README.md

 - __sync.interval__: The period, in seconds, for the daemon to wait between checks for local changes.
 The default is 10.
 - __sync.force__: By default, the daemon only checks for changes on the remote when pushing local changes.
-If this is set to True, xeno will check the remote for changes every time it checks the local copy.
+If this is set to "true", xeno will check the remote for changes every time it checks the local copy.